 1. Online Learning is Here to Stay

-According to Inside Higher Ed, many schools resumed in-person learning in the fall of 2021, including UNC-Chapel Hill, Pennsylvania State, and California State, who hosted around 80-94% of class in person.
+According to Inside Higher Ed, many schools resumed in-person learning in the fall of 2021, including UNC-Chapel Hill, Pennsylvania State, and California State, which hosted around 80-94% of classes in person.
 But for many schools, the surge in coronavirus cases has meant eLearning is here to stay.

 My university made it through an in-person finals week, but other schools did not.
 With the Omicron variant spreading throughout the U.S., some schools held finals online—like Cornell and Princeton.
 And now, the first three weeks of my university’s winter quarter are online.
 Welcome to the hybrid model of education—it’s enough to make your head spin.

 Although EdTech helps us continue our education during Covid spikes, it still poses many difficulties, such as keeping students engaged, and technical hiccups.
 Time zone differences, maintaining student interest, and Zoom fatigue are massive challenges.
 With these issues in mind, instructors need to have the flexibility to change their plans.
 When school is online, the learning environment is less controlled.
 Some students may have instability at home, such as food insecurity or trouble accessing Wi-Fi.
 This instability underscores why it is vital that instructors adapt to their students’ needs.
 Takeaways three through six include tips to improve the overall student experience in this new hybrid eLearning world.

 3. Engagement and Interaction are Necessary